jobovy/extreme-deconvolution/README.rst

    make rpackage
    R CMD INSTALL ExtremeDeconvolution_1.3.tar.gz

 Fix the version number as needed.
+Note that options for compiling packages in R are specified through the ``Makevars`` file, which should typically be located at ``~/.R/Makevarse``.
+For more details on customzing R package installation, see `here <https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Customizing-package-compilation>`__.

 Alternatively, you may find that it is more convenient to use the `install.packages()` function in R to install the package.
 In that case, replace the second step (``R CMD INSTALL ...``) with the following call within the R environment ::